Find Affordable College Courses

 While working on their degree, history majors at UT Austin accumulate an average of around $19,503 in student debt.
 This translates to an average monthly loan payment of $332, based on a 10-year repayment plan.

 A rank of #2 on this year’s list means Southern Methodist University is a great place for history students.
-Located in the suburb of Dallas, SMU is a private not-for-profit school with a large student population.
+Located in the large suburb of Dallas, SMU is a private not-for-profit school with a fairly large student population.

-Read full report on History at Southern Methodist University
+Full History at Southern Methodist University Report

 The average amount in student loans that history majors at Texas A&M College Station take out is $20,530.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $349.